 - Selenium IDE allows the user to execute a single test step within the test script without executing the entire test script.
 “Execute this command” is the option which makes this obtainable.

 - The user is leveraged to set the execution speed from the option within the toolbar.

 - The user can define any test step as a Start point.
 Thus, the execution will always initiate from that particular test step only.

-- User can find and verify if the provided target value corresponds to the correct web element within the web page using Find
+- The user can find and verify if the provided target value corresponds to the correct web element within the web page using Find

 - Changing the source view to other formats is not recommended as there is a probability of loss of data.

-- Remember to keep a copy of HTML test script before converting the test script into other non HTML formats.
+- Remember to keep a copy of the HTML test script before converting the test script into other non-HTML formats.

 - There are majorly three types of commands – Actions, Accessors and Assertions.